 One of my favourite aspects of a Summer holiday was the chance to relax with a good book or two.
 My favourite time to read when abroad was early evening when the strongest heat of the day had passed and the sun was low in the sky.
-I would lay back on a sun lounger and lose myself in whatever story I had chosen that day, sometimes I would read a book a day, others I might nod off (well you do sometimes don’t you) and a book might take a few days.
+I would lay back on a sun lounger on the terrace of the luxury hotel accommodation we used to frequent and lose myself in whatever story I had chosen that day, others I might nod off (well you do sometimes don’t you) and a book might take a few days.

 Too busy to read?